ianxxiao/decision_modelling/README.md

 - A2: Design Transportation routes to minimize cost; pricing sensitivity analysis to understand investment opportunity
 - A3: Plan workforce to minimize the gap in supply of FTE and demand of services of garbage collection; hospital staff planning to maximize weekly intake within budgetary constraints
 - A4: Select new power plant sites to satisfy budgetary constraints and energy demand
-- A5: Public-Private Partnership vendor selecting to support city road maintenance requirements; Program funding voting to meet community and congressional requirements
+- A5: Select Public-Private Partnership vendor to support city road maintenance requirements; Program funding voting to meet community and congressional requirements
 - A6: Analyze various carbon trading policies to maximize CO2 reduction
 - A7: Allocate advertising budget, police car asset, and teaching staff to maximize profit, services, and student performance respectively
 - A8: Find the best amount of product to manufacture in order to maximize operation profit within resource constraints

 ### Monte Carlo Simulation
 - A9: Compare two investment strategies under different expected return conditions
-- A10: Understand best and worst case operation scenarios to support workforce and budget planning
+- A10: Understand best- and worst-case operation scenarios to support workforce and budget planning; perform statistical analysis on confidence intervals and cumulative probabilities
 - A11: Compare different purchasing options to support Homeless Shelter operation to save cost for the city

 **Note:** the simulation is based on a free Excel plug-in called Yasai.
 It can be found here: http://www.yasai.rutgers.edu/